-Think the world revolves around food.
+- Think the world revolves around food.
 These people are tough.
-They genuinely believe that you need to eat in order to feel love.
-They are usually caring people or foodies who love to share food.
-It’s hard for them to imagine everyone doesn’t love (or want) to eat as much as they do.
+They genuinely believe that (a lot of) food or booze needs to part of every get together.
+Going for a hike?
+They pack a massive picnic with bottles of wine.
+Going out for dinner?
+They have a predinner get together with lots of wine and rich “pre-dinner” snacks.
+They are usually foodies who love to share food/booze.
+It’s hard for them to imagine everyone doesn’t love (or want) to eat/drink as much as they do.

-Partner in crime.
-They want to overeat so feel compelled to drag you down with them.
+- Partner in crime.
+They want to keep eating (or drinking) so feel compelled to drag you down with them.
 Somehow they rationalize that the calories don’t count as much if others are eating with them.
 These types can be relentless and will try numerous tactics.
 You need to bring your A game to deal with Partners in Crime.
 Hopefully one of them is not your spouse.

 How to protect yourself from a Food Pusher